 - withdraw any consent you may have previously given us

-If you are not satisfied with our response you can contact the Office of the Jersey Information Commissioner.
+If you are not satisfied with our response, contact the Office of the Jersey Information Commissioner.

 Access to your record